Pavith19/10-Days-Of-JavaScript-HackerRank/README.md

 ## [Description]()

-Welcome to the HackerRank 30 Days of Code Solutions repository!
-This collection showcases my solutions to the HackerRank 30 Days of Code challenge, implemented in Python, Java, and JavaScript.
-If you're stuck on any of the challenges, feel free to check this repository for guidance and solutions.
+Welcome to the 10 Days of JavaScript - HackerRank Solutions repository!
+This repository contains my solutions to the HackerRank 10 Days of JavaScript challenges, implemented in JavaScript.
+If you need help with any of the challenges or want to see different approaches, this repository is a great resource for guidance and reference.

 ## [Personal HackerRank Profile]()